 9. Block Rust with Cinnamon

-Rust is also a common fungal infection problem in garden plants such as calendula.
+Rust is a common fungal problem in garden plants such as calendula.
 It spreads fast and affects all parts of the plant.
 You can get rid of rust by sprinkling cinnamon powder in the soil while planting; this easy hack will deter rust from the garden.

 10. Heal Bug Bite Instantly

 During gardening chores, bugs or insects bite gardeners.
 You can treat it by mixing a paste of cinnamon and honey to ease itching.